 Fashion Law Institute and Arent Fox File Amicus Brief on Behalf of Designers in Supreme Court Copyright Case

 Michelle Mancino Marsh, a Fashion Law and Intellectual Property partner at Arent Fox LLP, served as counsel of record on the brief, which was co-authored by Susan Scafidi, founder and academic director of the Fashion Law Institute; Jeff Trexler, the Institute’s Associate Director; and Mary Kate Brennan, an attorney and candidate for an LL.M. degree in Fashion Law at Fordham.
 The Supreme Court has scheduled oral arguments in this case for October 31, 2016.
-The brief is available here.

 The US Copyright Act does not provide protection for functional aspects of clothing, but this case could bring greater clarity to copyright protection for the aesthetic elements of clothing and costume design.
 A number of prominent fashion designers joined the Fashion Law Institute’s brief in an effort to secure much-needed clarity.
 The designers include Jack McCollough and Lazaro Hernandez, founders and creative directors of Proenza Schouler; Narciso Rodriguez; Maria Cornejo, creative director and founder, and Marysia Woroniecka, president, of Zero + Maria Cornejo; Jeffrey Banks; Barry Kieselstein-Cord; Melissa Joy Manning; Keanan Duffty, and Nathalie Doucet, founder of Arts of Fashion Foundation.